La Follette's Ben Probst, Edgewood's Baluck Deang showed the stuff of champions

 Year-round, Deang spends 12 to 20 hours a week actively working on her game.
 Even during basketball season, she’d often wrap up practice at Edgewood and go to work on her tennis game.

 Deang averaged 8.8 points, seven rebounds and two assists per game for the Edgewood basketball team, which finished third in the Badger South.
-Staveness said she thought the Crusaders appeared ready to make a postseason run, but Deang injured her ankle early in a Division 3 regional semifinal against Dodgeville and couldn’t play in a regional final loss to Platteville.
+Girls basketball coach Lora Staveness said she thought the Crusaders appeared ready to make a postseason run, but Deang injured her ankle early in a Division 3 regional semifinal against Dodgeville and couldn’t play in a regional final loss to Platteville.

-“With Baluck in there healthy, who knows what could have happened?
-I really think we could have run the table,” Edgewood girls basketball coach Lora Staveness said.

 Deang says her work ethic comes from her remarkable family.
 She has four brothers and two sisters, and her mother, Willma Joshua, and father, Joseph Deang, emigrated from war-torn Sudan in 1997.